 impulses.
 Normally, a single electrical pathway allows impulses to travel from

 the upper to the lower chambers.
-An extra electrical pathway allows those
+An extra electrical pathway in the AV node allows those

 impulses to travel backward at the same time, starting another heartbeat.